tylergargula/cannibalization_analysis/README.md

 The tool will process the data and provide an Excel file with the analysis results.

+## Live App
+You can run a live version of the [seo keyword cannibalization app here](https://keywordcannibalization.streamlit.app/).

 ## Author

 [Tyler Gargula](https://tylergargula.dev) - Technical SEO & Software Developer